smartsreenath/Raspberry-Pi-network-attached-storage-NAS-Server/README.md

 6. Boot Raspberry Pi
 7. Download and Open [Wireless network watcher](https://www.nirsoft.net/utils/wireless_network_watcher.html) and find the ip address of pi (click for the download link)
 8. Download Putty and Install Putty
+    - Open putty, select ssh, then enter the IP address and click open
+    - IF asking any permission click accept and Enter
+9. Enter username: pi
+    - Password: ***** (enter the password given during flashing raspberry pi using raspberry pi imager) (default password is “ raspberry ”)